 Bedwetting is one of those unspoken trials most families endure but don’t talk about.

-But it’s a conversation we should be having because it is normal.
+But it’s a conversation we should be having – because it is totally normal!

-Almost a third of four-year-olds wet the bed.
-By the time they are 6, one in 10 children still wet the bed, and one in 20 by age 10.
+Almost a third of 4 year olds wet the bed.
+By the time they are 6, 1 in 10 children still wet the bed, and 1 in 20 by age 10.

 Most children will feel embarrassed or ashamed about wetting their bed so it is important to reassure your child that they are not the only one who wets their bed and to support them through it no matter how long it lasts.